GhostTheBoo/Plandomizer/README.md

 Choose which patch type to save too and click save.
 ## Bonus

--1 is a default value.
-If all values are left as default then the entire bonus level will give default rewards.
-If even 1 reward is changed, everything else will give nothing.
+-1 is a default stat value.
+If all stats are left at -1 and rewards are both set to default, the bonus level will give vanilla stats, slots, and rewards.
+If even 1 thing is changed, all others will be assumed to be 0.

 ## Equipment